M3MBA/Calculator-Dart/README.md

 # Calculator

-This was actually my first out of many projects of flutter which i uploaded on github.
+This is actually my first out of many projects in flutter.
 A new Flutter project.

 ## Getting Started